Programming Symbols and Operators Guide: Complete Developer Reference

 Q: How do I remember operator precedence rules?

-A: Use parentheses when in doubt, focus on the most common patterns (arithmetic before comparison before logical), and practice reading code regularly to internalize the patterns.
+Use parentheses when in doubt, focus on the most common patterns (arithmetic before comparison before logical), and practice reading code regularly to internalize the patterns.
+Common precedence order: arithmetic (multiplication/division before addition/subtraction), comparison (all comparison operators have same precedence), and logical (NOT before AND before OR).
+When uncertain, use parentheses to ensure correct evaluation order.

 Q: Are there universal programming symbols across all languages?